robertoBosio/NN2FPGA/README.md

 - [ ] Support 32 bit biases
 - [ ] Insert bandwidth adjust down on och
 - [ ] Consider fifos in BRAM ILP
+- [ ] Find a solution for Vitis HLS 2023.2 bug of static memory and bind_storage
+- [ ] Find a solution for Vitis HLS 2023.2 bug collapsing pipeline pragmas
 - [ ] Add support for object detection and segmentation.
 (On-going)